techidaily/site-review-topics/source/_posts/in-2024-how-to-share-location-in-messenger-on-vivo-x-fold-2-drfone-by-drfone-virtual-android.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2130871/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-### Conclusion

-Can you track a phone if the location is off?
-Life360 has become a standard feature of many smartphones.
-Parents often use it to monitor their children's location.
-The fact that Life360 can be used to track users is quite disturbing.
-The good news is that there are ways to stop Life360 from tracking you.
-The best and all-in-one solution is a third-party application called [Dr.Fone - Virtual Location](https://drfone.wondershare.com/drfone-toolkit.html).

 ## How to Change Google Play Location On Vivo X Fold 2